tolu360/react-native-google-places/README.md

 - Consult the [usage](https://github.com/orta/cocoapods-keys#usage) and [alternative usage](https://github.com/orta/cocoapods-keys#alternative-usage) sections of the `cocoapods-keys` repo to learn how to add your API key to keychain on the Mac.
 - Set up your key with `cocoapods-keys` with either of the instructions from the line above.
 - Run `pod install` again from your `/ios` directory.
 - Replace the string versions of your key in your `AppDelegate.m` file.
-You can review a sample usgae in the [Sample App](https://github.com/tolu360/RNGPDemos)
+You can review a sample usage in the [Sample App](https://github.com/tolu360/RNGPDemos)
 - You may skip these steps and continue to have your API key directly in `AppDelegate.m`, things would work just as fine.